medialize/ally.js/docs/tutorials/accessible-dialog.md

 Before we get into the technical things, let's first discuss what a dialog is.
 From a user experience perspective it is a piece of information, or a set of interactions, provided to the user in a way that disrupts the user's current interaction.
 The user is made to focus on the dialog's content and ignore the rest of the application or website.
 Visually this is usually achieved by layering a box in the visual center of the application and by positioning a translucent layer (i.e. showing the content behind it, but in a distorted manner) behind the dialog, to emphasize that the layer is the only important thing.

-To achieve this *visual effect* we need don't need much code:
+To achieve this *visual effect* we don't need much code:

 ```html
 <div id="dialog">